jinsmp/UFSRename/README.md

 help - to know how to use me
 about - to know about me
 donate - please donate me
-showthumb - shows you the permenantly saved thumbnail delthumb - to delete the saved thumbnail
+showthumbnail - shows you the permenantly saved thumbnail clearthumbnail - to delete the saved thumbnail
 ```

 #### The Hard Way